olefasting/rust_rpg_toolkit/README.md

 ## Twilight of The Archons

-The name 'Twilight of the Archons' has been inspired by the documentary of the same name, made by Robert Bonomo of [Cactus Land Productions](http://www.thecactusland.com/).
+The name 'Twilight of the Archons' has been inspired by the [documentary](https://www.youtube.com/watch?v=HsYTsdBCBdE) by the same name, made by Robert Bonomo of [Cactus Land Productions](http://www.thecactusland.com/).
 Though the documentary focus more on the worldly aspects of our current predicament and this game more on the spiritual aspects; I believe the title was such an excellent one that I sought Robert's blessing to steal it.
 Blessing has been given and, even though he is not affiliated with the project in any way, I would like to give credit to him and his awesome work, here.

-Copyright 2021 Ole A. Sjo Fasting
+Copyright 2021 Ole A. Sjo Fasting and [Magus Interactive](https://magus.no)

 UNLICENSED